Today is day two in our two-week Christmas series: Organizing Your Way to a Simple Christmas: Scheduling

 2. Cut out some activities until you’re less stressed.

 3. Find a way to manage your schedule so you can do the things you love without getting stressed out.

 To start, how do you decide which activities are worth your time?

 Start by choosing your activities carefully.
 There are a lot of expectations and obligations placed on families during this time of year, and those are often a major source of stress.

-For example, you may not be able to attend 2 or 3 different family get togethers on Christmas Day this year.
+For example, you may not be able to attend 2 or 3 different families get togethers on Christmas Day this year.
 Try inviting everyone to you instead.

 Likewise, volunteering and charity are good, but there’s no reason you have to cram it all into the holiday season.
 Choose one opportunity to give this season, and spread the rest out over the rest of the year instead of trying to do it all at one time!

-Sending Christmas cards, baking cookies and making thoughtful gifts are also all good activities, but you have to decide which are the best and plan your holidays accordingly.
+Sending Christmas cards, baking cookies, and making thoughtful gifts are also all good activities, but you have to decide which are the best and plan your holidays accordingly.
 Remember how your momma always said, “It’s the thought that counts”?
-Well, cards, cookies and gifts made out of obligation rather than love are really no better than nothing at all.
+Cards, cookies, and gifts made out of obligation rather than love are no better than nothing.

 Above all, know what your priorities are ahead of time so that you can continue to prune your calendar if needed as we get closer to Christmas.

 Once you’ve decided which events and activities are important to you, how do you make sure there’s time to get everything done?